Obituary of Robert Carl Rasmussen, Sr.

 As much as Bob truly loved his wife and family, his relationship with Jesus was always the most important relationship in his life.
 His love of God the Father and reliance on the Word was at his core.
 He prayed continually and enjoyed discussing Sunday sermons while tucking into a side of sausage gravy over hash browns.
 He was baptized and raised Lutheran Missouri Synod.
 He was an active member of Immanuel Lutheran’s Choir and a regular attendee of the Men’s Breakfast Bible Study.
 Currently, he and Shirlian are members of Our Savior Lutheran Church.

 Bob is home with his heavenly Father and for that we say Amen.

 A Celebration of Life service will be held at 1:00 p.m. on Saturday, September 7th at the Hill Funeral Home, 217 E Pioneer, Puyallup WA.

 In lieu of flowers, memorial gifts made be made in Bob’s honor to the Tacoma Pierce County Chaplaincy or to a charity of your choice.

-To send flowers to the family of Robert Rasmussen, Sr., please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Robert Rasmussen, Sr., please visit Tribute Store